 After a slow spell, which I can’t say I ever get used to after 30 plus years of freelancing, the phone started ringing.
 The calls were all in regards to still photography assignments.
 Having been a still photographer for most of my life, that wasn’t unusual, but what was interesting was that I beat out my competition – other still photographers – because I knew video.

-Times have sure changed.
-When I started exploring the medium of video, over 15 years ago, I didn’t abandon my still photography – I simply added another skill set.
+I simply added another skill set.
 Most of my clients over the years have hired me to shoot one or the other, and sometimes both.
 But what I see happening now is that as print moves to electronic delivery, my still photographic clients are also looking for a “photographer” that can shoot video components on a still photography assignment.
 They need multimedia content for mobile devices and online platforms that cry out for movement and sound.

 I don’t think of myself as a “still photographer” or a “videographer”.
 First of all, I absolutely hate the word videographer because it smacks of a dated notion of what video used to be.
 I think of myself as an “imaging professional” or sometimes a “new media producer” or sometimes just a “storyteller” because that’s what I do – I tell a client’s story, or deliver their message to their targeting audience.
 I don’t define myself by the tool I use.